-UN CRPD articles 1-4 are foundational articles that articulate the purpose, definitions and general principles of the Convention and establish general obligations for States Parties and are not included here.
+UN CRPD articles 1-4 are foundational articles that articulate the purpose, definitions and general principles of the Convention and establish general obligations for States Parties.

-Print the pages below single sided on A4 card and cut into strips - one strip for each of the 27 UN CRPD articles included here.
-Laminate the strips if you want to re-use them for future trainings.
+Print the pages below and cut into strips - one strip for each of the 27 UN CRPD articles.

-UN CRPD article 5: Equality and non-discrimination Everyone is entitled to the equal protection and benefit of the law without discrimination.
+UN CRPD article 5: Equality and non-discrimination

+Everyone is entitled to the equal protection and benefit of the law without discrimination.